What is special about Alpen Ridge and why get your puppy here?

 The multi-gen Labradoodle has only poodle and lab in its heritage.
 It does not include the other parent breeds that were originally used by the creators of the breed.
 These have been primarily developed later in the U.S. and do not carry the Australian lines.

 When you reserve an Australian Labradoodle from Alpen Ridge , you get the highest quality pup.
-Alpen Ridge breeding dogs have genuine Australian imported lines.
+Alpen Ridge breeding dogs also have some imported lines.

 About Alpen Ridge

-C. Sue Broady owns and runs Alpen Ridge Australian Labradoodles located in beautiful Central Oregon.
-Being careful to do what we can to make sure the breed is preserved, all our Australian Labradoodle breeding dogs are imported or have genuine Australian imported lines.
+C. Sue Broady owns and runs Alpen Ridge Australian Labradoodles, being careful to do what we can to make sure the breed is preserved.
 For us, it's as much about the happiness and health of the dogs as it is about matching families with the perfect Australian Labradoodle.

-I was raised on a horse ranch in Central Oregon being responsible for all breeding, record keeping and showing.
+I was raised on a horse ranch being responsible for all breeding, record keeping and showing.
 I won several high point awards during my horse show career.
 This gave me a great base for recognizing desired conformation.
-I also took a genetics class in college which gave me a good foundation for understanding recessive and dominant genetics.
+I also took a genetics class in university which gave me a good foundation for understanding recessive and dominant genetics.

 After getting married, I had Rottweilers from German lines.
 We showed once and won the class, but with small children and our business to manage, I decided showing was going to take more time than I wanted to take from my young family.
 I had Rottweilers for 17 years.
-After my last Rottie died at age 14, I started with Standard Poodles.
-I wanted to get away from the shedding, but still have the intelligence.
-The poodles were great and very tolerant of children.
+After my last Rottie died at age 14, I wanted to get away from the shedding, but still have the intelligence.
+The Standard poodle I had was great and very tolerant of children.
 But there wasn't that "oh boy grandkids are here" attitude.
 I also wanted a dog that would have therapy potential.

-I visited Australia in 2002 and met my first Australian Labradoodle, Rutland's Chalani.
+In 2002 while in South Australia, I met my first Australian Labradoodle, Rutland's Chalani.
 I was so impressed with this dog, that I knew I had found my breed.
-I started making plans to bring them over.
-My first dog was a daughter of Chalani.
-I later brought over 3 granddaughters and many others since then.
+My first Australian Labradoodle was a daughter of Chalani.
+I later was able to get 3 granddaughters and others since then.